walkerviz/Intrusion-Detection-System-Using-Camera/README.md

 ## Contributing
 This project is open to contributions.
 If you'd like to improve the code, add new features, or fix bugs, please feel free to submit a pull request.

-## License
-This project is licensed under the [Your License Name] License - see the LICENSE.md file for details.